Jadamoureen/Omdena_MLOps-assignment2/README.md

 This line ensures that our Flask app runs only when it is executed in the main file and not when it is imported in some other file app.run(host='127.0.0.1', port=5000) → Run the Flask application host specifies the server on which we want our flask application to run.
 The default value for host is localhost or 127.0.0.1

+## Postman

+I did some API testing using Postman by Sending requests and examining responses